How it works

 Divertizer

-The Divertizer is a small USB-powered device.
+The Divertizer is a dedicated Android phone with the Divertizer app installed.
 It holds the SIM-card of your shift phone.

 Every night the Divertizer receives a text message with the diversion schedule for the upcoming day.